GUIDELINES FOR SEEKING HELP FOR DYSLEXIC STUDENTS

 The relationship between student and tutor or therapist is crucial, and it can become a mutually dependent one.
 The student may be reluctant to give up the security which the professional provides, or the professional may be inclined to hang onto a student who is ready to stand alone.

 Often a trial period will ease the process of termination.
 Experienced professionals usually recognize when and how to end the relationship.
 If the program has been a good one, the student will face the future with confidence.

 WARNING: Research shows that teaching machines, coordination exercises, and courses in speed reading are generally ineffective for dyslexic students, except as supplements to basic instruction.
 Claims for their effectiveness are often made without proof and may be motivated by profit considerations.
 Be concerned if the diagnostician or the service provider arbitrarily rejects the idea of teaching spelling and writing as part of the treatment.
 Studies show that most of the language disabled population respond well to the concurrent teaching of reading, writing, and spelling.
 Whatever program is prescribed it should reflect sensitivity to the needs of the individual; preprogrammed instructional materials and systems may not take these needs into account.

 Click on the link below for current providers

-Still don’t see one in your area?
+Still don’t see one in your area and want a recommendation?
 Fill out the form below.